 You can get the SEO Analysis Tool in the AIOSEO free version.
 There is also a premium version of AIOSEO that offers advanced features like a redirection manager, schema markup, local SEO, social media integration, powerful sitemap tools, robots.txt file editor, and more.

 First, you’ll need to install and activate the AIOSEO plugin.
 For more details, you can follow our guide on how to install a WordPress plugin.

 Once the plugin is active, you can head over to All in One SEO » SEO Analysis from your WordPress dashboard.

 Then under the SEO Audit Checklist tab, you’ll see an overall site score and a complete SEO checklist.
 A score of 70 or above is good, and it means that your site is well optimized for search engines.

-AIOSEO will check your website on different parameters.
-It will then highlight critical issues on your site that could hurt your SEO and provide suggestions for improving your rankings.
+AIOSEO will check your website on different parameters and ranking signals.
+It will then highlight critical issues on your site that could hurt your SEO like images missing alt attributes, not setting an SEO title, and more.
+You can also see suggestions for improving your rankings.

 AIOSEO is a great tool to use to continuously monitor your site, so you’re aware of any big SEO issues that could hurt your rankings and traffic.

 Besides that, it’s smart to do your own SEO audit once or twice a year to make sure everything on your site is working as expected.